Digital terrestrial television in Australia: Response

+Note: Prior to the affiliation swap between Southern Cross Austereo and WIN Television in July 2021, LCNs 5, 50–59, 550–599 were used by most regional Nine Network affiliates, LCNs 5, 50–59, 550–599 by some regional Network 10 affiliates, LCNs 8, 80–89, 850–899 by most regional Network 10 affiliates and LCNs 8, 80–89, 850–899 by some regional Nine Network affiliates.

 The Australian Broadcasting Authority's response, titled Digital Terrestrial Television Broadcasting, recommended that the Australian Government support the early introduction of digital broadcasting as a free-to-air service with the loan of a 7 MHz channel for each broadcaster, in order to enable high-definition television from the outset.
 The Federation of Australian Commercial Television Stations supported this, as well as freedom for its members to launch multi-channel services.
 At the same time, the Australian Subscription Television and Radio Association, questioned the commercial viability of HDTV, was opposed to the idea of multi-channeling, and argued for a competitive system that would allow the entry of new players.

 The Australian Broadcasting Corporation stated that it wished to run up to four multichannels at different times of the day or alternatively offer an HDTV service.
 It claimed that up to $100 million would be needed to prepare for these services, half of which would need to be government-funded.
 Other interested parties, such as internet service provider OzEmail argued for the provision of spectrum for interactive services, while Telstra, shareholder in the subscription television provider Foxtel, supported ASTRA's argument for a competitive bidding process for digital spectrum.